PadTo/League-of-Legends-data-pipeline/README.md

 - **Purpose**: Automated, configurable data pipeline for fetching, filtering, and storing _League of Legends_ match data using Riot's official API.
 - **Additional Advanced Features to be Added in the Future**:
   - A class that will include functions to fetch data from the tables based on the desired parameters
-  - Option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)
-  - Data gathering limits on stages 2, 3 and 4
-  - Adding a column for the match end type for match id's table

 ---